 I use maps a lot, for a lot of different things, but my most common use case is to implement a database-like table, with the primary key (ID) as the key type of the map and a record class as the mapped type.
-For this use, almost all of my iterator operations involve only the mapped type of the value pair-the key is used only to look up a record when lookup is needed, or occasionally to access the ID (but my records almost always have to know their own ID).
-Because of the nature of the map interface, this means my code always looks like this (or will, once I have a compiler with range-based for loops):
+For this use, almost all of my iterator operations involve only the mapped type of the value pair-the key is used only to look up a record, or occasionally to access the ID (but my records almost always have to know their own ID).
+Because of the nature of the map interface, this means my code usually looks like this (or will, once I have a compiler with range-based for loops):

 '''

-for (auto i : m)
+for (auto& i : m)

 {

-i->second.foo();

-i->second.bar();

-// etc...

-if (i->first == x) ... // Access to the key is fairly rare.
+i.second.foo();

+i.second.bar();

 }

 '''